 But it said that while manufacturers were holding off on making products ahead of the back-to-school sales period, there was still time for them to ramp up ahead of the year-end holiday shopping season.

 "We're seeing a somewhat more muted outlook from computer customers and consumer areas such as TV and gaming," Chief Financial Officer Kevin March told Reuters.
 "We're not seeing the signals we'd normally see at this time of year."

 But the executive said that if demand improves TI will have its factories ready to take advantage of this.
 He also said the current economic uncertainty may not necessarily mean slow holiday sales.

-TI forecast third-quarter revenue of $3.4 billion to $3.7 billion, compared with the average analyst expectation for $3.6 billion, according to Thomson Reuters I/B/E/S.
+TI forecast third-quarter revenue of $3.4 billion to $3.7 billion.
+This implies a midpoint of $5.5 billion, which was below the average analyst expectation for $3.6 billion, according to Thomson Reuters I/B/E/S.

 It forecast earnings per share for the quarter of 55 cents to 65 cents, a wider than usual guidance range for the company.

-This compares with second-quarter earnings of $672 million, or 56 cents per share, compared with $769 million, or 62 cents per share, in the year-ago quarter.
+This compares with second-quarter earnings of $672 million, or 56 cents per share, and $769 million, or 62 cents per share, in the year-ago quarter.